 The Blue Ridge Mountains are known for providing one of the longest seasons for autumn colors in the entire country.
 With 6,000-foot peaks, deep valleys and many unique microclimates, the season provides more time to view these amazing colors than most other areas of the country.
-Experts also expect 2019 to be a very vibrant year for Fall color, according to a recent article from the Asheville Citizen Times.
-More information can be found at this link about the 2019 Fall color forecast!

 If you’re looking to enjoy the red, orange, yellow and brown colors of fall, Pilot Cove and Brevard offer plenty to be excited about.
-Here are some of the things you can expect to encounter and a few of the activities to enjoy throughout the area during the Fall.
+Here are some of the things you can expect to encounter and a few of the activities to enjoy throughout the area during the fall.

 Best Times To View Fall Colors

-Throughout the Fall months, the leaf color change will then sweep down the mountainsides over a 4-6 week period, ending in early to mid-November in the lower valley elevations.
+Throughout the fall months, the leaf color change will then sweep down the mountainsides over a 4-6 week period, ending in early to mid-November in the lower valley elevations.

 Everything starts in late September at the higher elevations.
 Near Brevard and Pilot Cove, head to the Blue Ridge Parkway to access areas over 5000’.
 These areas are known for the best early color for fall and it’s all just getting started.

-By middle October, the Fall color is truly at it’s peak show.
-The mountainsides from 3000’-5000’ elevation display the widest range and scale of Fall color.
+By middle October, the fall color is truly at it’s peak show.
+The mountainsides from 3000’-5000’ elevation display the widest range and scale of fall color.
 Vibrant reds, yellows, oranges, and more can be observed as far as the eye can see.